 Businesses have a choice to make when it comes to online marketing.
-It’s SEO vs Google AdWords in most cases.
+It’s SEO vs Google Ads in most cases.
 People look for information on a product or service using powerful search engines like Google.
 Type in a search term or phrase, and it turns into keywords leading to relevant information.
-Businesses use SEO or Google AdWords to rank for such phrases.
+Businesses use SEO or Google Ads to rank for such phrases.

 SEO involves a process to rank higher in the search engines.
 Often, results containing competitive keywords flow into several thousand pages and generate intense competition.
 Several methods fulfilling on-page and off-page optimisation of a website or webpage are therefore needed to appear on the first page of Google.